YouTube Auto-Dubbing: Now Available to All Creators

 Think of auto-dubbing as the fast lane.
 It’s YouTube’s AI-powered tool that automatically generates dubbed audio tracks for your videos.

-The difference between the two can be a bit confusing, so let’s get it straight: auto-dubbing is AI-powered and so can sound quite robotic, while YouTube multi-language audio tracks are controlled by the creators, giving them the freedom to tweak the audio as they like.
+The difference between the two can be a bit confusing, so let’s get it straight: auto-dubbing is fully AI-generated inside YouTube, while YouTube multi-language audio tracks are controlled by the creator, who uploads their own dubbed audio.

 In a nutshell, auto-dubbing means: